 Winter is stunning but brings some snow and closures to certain areas of the park.
 If you like outdoor activities in the cold Yosemite is a fantastic place to visit but careful planning is required.

-⇒ If you love the outdoors check out my posts on a day by day guide to the Everest Base Camp Trek, the best things to do in Verbier Switzerland, Climbing Ben Nevis in Scotland and climbing Mount Kosciuszko in Australia.
+⇒ If you love the outdoors check out my posts on a day by day guide in the Everest Base Camp Trek Blog, the best things to do in the Verbier Summer, Climbing Ben Nevis in Scotland, Inside the Volcano Iceland and Yosemite in One Day.